MonitorControl/MonitorControl/README.md

 - The app is compatible with [BetterDummy](https://github.com/waydabber/BetterDummy) mirrored sets.
 - The app is compatible with mirrored sets that include a dummy dongle identifying as `28E850`

-Notable exceptions for hardware control:
+Notable exceptions for hardware control compatibility:

 - Some displays (notably EIZO) use MCCS over USB or an entirely custom protocol for control.
 These displays are supported with software dimming only.
 - The HDMI port of the 2018 Intel Mac mini and 2020 M1 Mac mini prohibit DDC communication.
 Software control is still available.
 We recommend connecting the display via the USB-C port (USB-C to HDMI dongles usually work).
 - DisplayLink docks and dongles do not allow for DDC control on Macs, only software dimming is available for these connections.

+Note to f.lux users - please activate `Avoid gamma table manipulation` under `Preferences` » `Displays`!
+This step is not needed if you use Night Shift.

 ## How to help